reactioncommerce/reaction-docs/public-docs/how-to-create-a-payment-provider.md

 #### capture function

-This method must capture an authorized payment if it hasn't been captured yet.
+This function must capture an authorized payment if it hasn't been captured yet.
 It receives a `PaymentMethod` object as its only argument.
 For some payment methods, this might do nothing.

 The signature of this function is `(context, payment)`, where `payment` is what your authorize function returned.